Unnao district

-Unnao district is a district of Uttar Pradesh state in northern India.
+Unnao district is a district of Uttar Pradesh state in central India.
 The city of Unnao is the district headquarters.
 The district is part of Lucknow Division.

 As of the 2011 census, Unnao district has a population of 3,108,367, making it the 31st-most populous district in Uttar Pradesh.
 It is a predominantly rural district, with over 80% of the population living in rural areas.

-Unnao District is known as "The Land Of Pen and Sword" (कलम और तलवार की धरती).
+Unnao in Epics

+In Ramayana, Goddess Sita was left here by Lakshaman at Sutiyatara Chauraha(then called Sita-utara Jungle).
+Now at Sutiyatara there is an intersection cross and a Shiva temple.
+She in her second exile lived here in the village of Pariyar(परियर), which was the hermitage of sage Valmiki.
+It was forested with mango, neem, banyan, peepal trees, etc. There she gave birth to sons-Kusha and Lava.Now, here is a well known temple of maa Sita, Kusha and Lava called the Janaki Kunda(meaning a place from where maa Sita went to Kshira Sagara with her spiritual mother Bhumi) and a Shiva temple called Lodheswar.

 History

 Unnao district was created by the British upon their annexation of Oudh State in February 1856.
 Before then, under the Nawabs of Awadh, the area was divided between several different districts or chaklas: Purwa covered the eastern part, and to the north were Rasulabad and Safipur.
 The pargana of Auras, meanwhile, was part of the chakla of Sandila, and the parganas of Baiswara were included in the chakla of the same name, whose headquarters were at Rae Bareli.
 After the British takeover, the district was originally called "Purwa district" with Purwa as its headquarters.
 This only lasted for a very short period before the headquarters were relocated to Unnao.